 Zurlo was ranked by Institutional Investor as one of the top Latin American telecommunications analysts, and was the lead analyst on multiple equity and debt issuances for U.S., Argentine, Brazilian and Mexican companies that raised over $10 billion in capital.
 At Goldman Sachs, Zurlo managed an eight-member U.S. research staff covering 35 companies with more than $1 trillion in leveraged market capitalization (in 2000) and coordinated global telecom equity research efforts.

 Headquartered in New York City, with branches in Mexico City and São Paulo, Worldfund has become the premier NGO dedicated to raising the quality of education in Latin America.
-As Worldfund President, Zurlo structured partnerships with Harvard University, Dartmouth College, local corporations and government education officials to launch innovative teacher/principal training, literacy/arts and science/math programs in Mexican and Brazilian public schools, currently impacting 340,000 students annually.
+As Worldfund President, Zurlo structured partnerships with Harvard University, Dartmouth College, local corporations and government education officials to launch innovative teacher/principal training, literacy/arts and science/math programs in Mexican and Brazilian public schools, currently impacting 1 Million students annually.

 Zurlo led the effort to build a philanthropically and programmatically committed board of directors and international advisory council with over 30 senior executives from the U.S. and Latin America.
 Worldfund has attracted sponsorship from major corporations in the U.S. and Latin America.

 Zurlo has an M.B.A. in finance and accounting from Columbia Business School, an M.A. in international affairs from Johns Hopkins University SAIS and a B.A. in history from Dartmouth College.
-She resides in New York City and Falmouth, Maine.

 What makes the studying in CU’s IEDM program so unique is its focus on the whole human person.
 To understand how and why countries develop, one must understand the motivations and desires of the human heart. – Luanne Zurlo